-Lucy Mauro is an Associate Professor at WVU.
-Her recent recordings with tenor Donald George on the Delos label have been hailed in Gramophone, awarded a Recording of the Year 2011 by MusicWeb International, calling it “the revelation of the year”, and featured on iTunes in their New and Noteworthy among other recognitions.
+Lucy Mauro’s recent recordings for Delos have been hailed in Gramophone, awarded a Recording of the Year 2011 by MusicWeb International, calling it “the revelation of the year”, and featured on iTunes in their New and Noteworthy among other recognitions.
 The Journal of Singing calls Ms. Mauro “a perfect partner, whether called upon for thundering power or the tenderest whisper” and MusicWeb International said her “delicate touch and flawless technique give us a luminous sound of great beauty”.
-Upcoming releases include From the Unforgetting Skies: The Solo Piano Music of Margaret Ruthven Lang (Delos, June 2013) and works of Irish composer Mary McAuliffe who has composed two song cycles for her and George.

-Her publications include articles for American Music Teacher, Die Tonkunst, and Society of American Music Bulletin, among others, and she has an upcoming book with George for Oxford University Press, Master Singers: Advice from the Stage.
-Dr. Mauro is also a co-editor with her colleague Dr. Scott Beard of several highly regarded piano ensemble book including Essential Two-Piano Repertoire, Essential Keyboard Trios and Essential Piano Duets from Alfred Publishing.
+Her publications include articles for American Music Teacher, Die Tonkunst, and Society of American Music Bulletin and the new book Master Singers: Advice from the Stage (2015) co-authored with Donald George from Oxford University Press, which includes interviews with many of today’s top opera singers and has been acclaimed in Classical Singer, Journal of Singing, and Opernwelt, among others.
+She is also co-editor with Dr. Scott Beard of Essential Two-Piano Repertoire, Essential Keyboard Trios and Essential Piano Duets from Alfred Publishing.

 A graduate of the Peabody Conservatory of the Johns Hopkins University from which she received Bachelor’s, Master’s and Doctorate degrees and where she studied with Ann Schein and Julio Esteban, she is also a member of The Recording Academy as a voting member for the Grammys.